abdulrahmanabdulazeez/PortFin/README.md

 # PortFin
 Port-Fin(port finder) is a tool which scans for open and closed port on a website/host.
 This tool scans the state of the well known/common ports.
 ```
-Below are the ports scanned by this tool
+Below are the ports scanned by this tool:
 20,21,22,23,25,53,67,68,80,110,119,123,143,161,194,443

 Note that the scanning of ports using this tool is not based on the user's